davich/rate_limiter/README.md

 * The system allows a specific IP address to hit the site 100 times per hour before being rate limited.
 This is calculated on the clock hour.
 If, for example, a user hits the site 100 times at 11:59, the user will be able to hit the site again at 12:00.
 A rolling rate limiter would be much less performant (storing every hit by every user).
 This solution allows a user to hit the site a maximum of 200 times within a 60 minute period.
 This is acceptable for most use cases.

 * This does create one potential problem.
 If a site is being ddosed and all bots get limited, this solution means that they would all get unblocked at the turn of the hour; creating a sudden, very high load.
+Consequently, this is not recommended for actual DDOS protection.

 * To run:
 > bundle install